mhowlett/howlett-kafka-extensions/experiment/UserTable/README.md

 1. Buffering
 2. ETL
 3. Stream Processing
-4. System-Of-Record (?)

-### Problem
+4. System of Record

+### System of Record - Limitations

-Unique / foreign key constraint capability for materialized data does not come out-of-the-box.
+Unique / foreign key constraint capability for materialized change log data does not come out-of-the-box.

 How easy is it to build an abstraction for this purpose?
 Not trivial.

-As a concrete example, consider enforcing unique constraints on users table.
+As a concrete example, consider enforcing more than one unique constraint on a users table.

 ```
 {
     "Name": "users",
-    "NumPartitions": 3,
     "Columns": {
       "id":        { "Type": "long",   "Unique": true },
       "username":  { "Type": "string", "Unique": true },